codio-templates/processing-demo/.guides/content/Polymorphism-Lab-3-006d.md

 ## Testing Your Code

-Before moving on to the next part of the script, we want to check that our code is displaying all of the contacts in the list.
+Before moving on to the next part of the program, we want to check that our code is displaying all of the contacts in the list.
 To do that, enter two different contacts.
 The first one is:

 ```markdown
 John Calvin